 Outside of bodywork, Alex holds a Bachelor of Arts from George Mason University, with a minor in Jazz Studies.
 In life, you can find him playing trumpet at local jam sessions, hiking in the woods, working on art and photography, and hanging out with his beloved family and sangha.

-Alex treats clients at TAVO Total Health on Tuesdays and Saturdays.
+Alex has been practicing the John F. Barnes’ Myofascial Release Approach since 2015.
+He treats clients at TAVO Total Health on Tuesdays and Saturdays.